MENU

 Other positions

 The underarm or rugby hold can also be useful if your breasts are heavy, as the weight is partially supported by the baby.
-Some women find that using a lying-down position or the underarm or rugby hold can be useful if they’ve had a caesarean.

-• offer to help with the other children – read them a story or play with them„
+• offer to help with the other children – read them a story or play with them

 • help around the house – do the dishes or the grocery shopping.
-Hang out the washing, do some cleaning or make the school/preschool lunches „
+Hang out the washing, do some cleaning or make the school/preschool lunches

 • help mum to get the rest she needs by spending time with the baby.
 As an added bonus, helping out by caring for an infant gives dads/partners and support people a chance to bond with baby as well.
 You could bath baby, burp them after a feed, or cuddle and soothe them.
-And don’t forget to help with nappy changing!„
+And don’t forget to help with nappy changing!

 • aim to make at least the first ten days after the birth a ‘babymoon’ for the new mother – free from cooking, cleaning and childcare, unless she chooses.